-How did you stay in touch with family and friends back home?
+How did you stay in and friends back

-Our internet modems and computers enabled us to Skype family and friends back home.
-It was also possible to use an international calling card on our Russian cell phones.
+Our internet computers enabled and friends back possible to use an card on our Russian touch with family home?

-What else is helpful for someone to know if they go on this program?
+What else is helpful know if they go on

-I believe these questions and the St. Petersburg Student Handbook cover the basics and more about studying abroad in St. Petersburg.
+I believe these St. Petersburg cover the basics and abroad in St.